CS3103-Lecture-9

 - creating a new file, delete a file, or create a sub-directory

-- Option I: directory cannot be deleted, unless it’s empty
+- If not- Option I: directory cannot be deleted, unless it’s empty

 - Option II: delete all the files, directories and sub-directories